nevwalkalone/PPM-Image-Filtering/README.md

    ![enall](img/linear.png)

-4. Applies 3 filters that alter the colors of the image.
+4. Applies 3 filters that alter the colors of the image

    ```console
    > filter -f gamma 0.7 -f linear 1 0.8 0.3 0.1 0.1 0.3 -f gamma 1.2 Image02.ppm
    ```

    ![enall](img/gamma-linear-gamma.png)

 ## Contributions

 If you want to contribute, you can always create a pull request or open an issue.